-Developed in partnership with Oilfield Logix, Spears evaluated the directional drilling programs on ~15,000 horizontal wells drilled across the US during the period 2013-2017 to develop a robust description of North America, which represents about a quarter of the global market.
+Developed in partnership with Oilfield Logix, Spears evaluated the directional drilling programs on ~15,000 horizontal wells drilled across the US during the period 2013-present to develop a robust description of North America, which represents about a quarter of the global market.

 Clients of the Directional Drilling Market report receive Spears’ proprietary forecast of drilling activity for each region.
 In the US we include the leading E&P companies in each region.
 The slide deck with all supporting tables and graphs embedded is available for immediate digital download upon purchase.